bayoharyo/android-animation/README.md

 How it works :
 Scene objcet will capture the view hierarchy and TransitionManager will animate changes between Scene.\
 ![Alt text](https://developer.android.com/images/transitions/transitions_diagram.png "From Android Documentation")\
-`TransitionManager.go(Scene())` will use default TransitionManager, you can create your own TransitionManager.
+`TransitionManager.go(Scene())` will use default TransitionManager, you can create your own TransitionManager.\
+If in scenes there is view with same id then that view won't disappear and if the position change the TransitionManager will animate the movement.